Vortices in a parity-invariant Maxwell-Chern-Simons model: Introduction

 It is well-known that a CS term has the property of flux attachment when coupled to matter fields, that is, it relates the electric charge with the magnetic flux.
 In 1986, it was shown that finite-energy charged vortices solutions exist in Abelian~\cite{PaulKhare} and non-abelian~\cite{KumarKhare, VegaShap1, VegaShap2} Higgs models in the presence of a CS term (see also Ref.~\cite{Pisarski}); the existence of quantum charged vortices has been shown in Ref.~\cite{Frohlich}.
 Interestingly enough, charged vortices can play an important role in condensed matter, for example, in the fractional quantum Hall effect~\cite{Laughlin}, high-$T_c$ superconductors~\cite{ChenWilczek}, and superfluids~\cite{VolovikYakovenko}.

-In the long wavelength limit, when the gauge field kinetic energy becomes unimportant and the theory is dominated by the CS term, peculiar charged vortices were shown to exist~\cite{JatkarKhare}, with magnetic field vanishing at the origin, instead of taking a finite value as usual.
+In the pure CS limit, when the Maxwell kinetic term is absent, peculiar charged vortices were shown to exist~\cite{JatkarKhare}, with magnetic field vanishing at the origin, instead of taking a finite value as usual.
 An interesting work studying vortices in a Maxwell-Chern-Simons-Higgs model, interpolating between AH model and pure CS-Higgs case was done in Ref.~\cite{Boyanovsky}.
 Upon choosing a suitable potential, it was shown in Refs.~\cite{HongKimPac, JackiwWeinberg} that it is possible to obtain a Bogomol'nyi-type~\cite{Bogomol'nyi} energy lower bound with first order equations that describe self-dual topological charged vortices in the Higgs phase of the Chern-Simons-Higgs model.
-We remark that there are non-topological solitons with non-zero flux in the symmetric vacuum as shown in Ref.~\cite{JackiwLeeWeinberg}, and that a $\mathcal{N}=2$ supersymmetric extension of the model can be done, see Ref.~\cite{LeeLeeWeinberg}.
-In Ref.~\cite{LeeLeeMin} the authors studied topological and non-topological vortices in self-dual models with both Maxwell and Chern-Simons terms.
-For more details on self-dual CS theories, see Ref.~\cite{Dunne2}.
+We remark that there are non-topological solitons with non-zero flux in the symmetric vacuum~\cite{JackiwLeeWeinberg}.
+Since Supersymmetry and self-duality are intimately related~\cite{WittenOlive,DiVecchia,Hlousek1,Hlousek2}, a $\mathcal{N}=2$ supersymmetric extension is possible~\cite{LeeLeeWeinberg} (see also~\cite{LeeLeeMin2,Edelstein,Alvaro}).
+In Ref.~\cite{LeeLeeMin} the authors studied topological and non-topological vortices in self-dual models with both Maxwell and Chern-Simons terms; for more details on self-dual CS theories, one can see Ref.~\cite{Dunne2}.
+This kind of soliton solutions can also be found in non-relativistic theories (see, for instance, Refs.~\cite{JackiwPi1, JackiwPi2, Manton, Horvathy2}).